astral-sh/ruff/crates/red_knot_python_semantic/docs/kind_of_types.md

 class Spam: ...
 ```

-However, runtime subclassability does not correspond exactly to whether a class is closed or not.
+However, runtime subclassability does not correspond exactly to whether a type is closed or not.
-For example, the `bool` type is (correctly) decorated with `@final` in typeshed's stubs,
+For example, the `bool` *class* is (correctly) decorated with `@final` in typeshed's stubs,
-indicating that the class cannot be subclassed at runtime.
+indicating that it cannot be subclassed at runtime.
+However, the `bool` *type*
-However, `bool` has two proper subtypes other than `Never`: `Literal[True]` and `Literal[False]`.
+has two proper subtypes other than `Never`: `Literal[True]` and `Literal[False]`.
-As such, although both its subtypes are closed, `bool` itself cannot be considered a closed type.
+As such, although all its subtypes are closed, `bool` itself cannot be considered a closed type.
-Similarly, attempting to subclass the `Eggs` enum in the following example
+Similarly, attempting to subclass the `Eggs` class in the following example
 will lead to an exception at runtime, and type checkers should treat all
 enum classes as implicitly `@final`.
-Nonetheless, the `Eggs` type cannot be considered closed,
+Nonetheless, the `Eggs` *type* cannot be considered closed,
 as it has three proper subtypes other than `Never`:
 `Literal[Eggs.A]`, `Literal[Eggs.B]` and `Literal[Eggs.C]`.